VNReddy-20/Digit-Recognizer/README.md

 This is Scratch code of Digit Recognizer with numpy and no TF/Keras.

+The Digit Recognizer project is a machine learning-based project designed to classify and identify numbers.
+This project is a trained model to deliver almost accurate predictions.

 I got this from a youtuber reference.

 For the datasets of Train and Testing data sets, get those from here below link